opensearch-project/documentation-website/_clients/dot-net-conventions.md

 # .NET client conventions and best practices

-## Registering the OSC client as a singleton
+## Registering OpenSearch.Client as a singleton

-As a rule, you want to set up your OSC client as a singleton.
-The OSC client manages connections to the server and the states of the nodes in a cluster.
+As a rule, you want to set up your OpenSearch.Client as a singleton.
+OpenSearch.Client manages connections to the server and the states of the nodes in a cluster.
 Additionally, each client uses a lot of configuration for its setup.
-Therefore, it is beneficial to create an OSC client once and reuse the same client for all OpenSearch operations.
+Therefore, it is beneficial to create an OpenSearch.Client instance once and reuse it for all OpenSearch operations.
 The client is thread-safe, so the same instance can be shared by multiple threads.

 ## Exceptions